-DFAR 242-204-7000 Disclosure of Information (Dec 1991)(a) The contractor shall not release to anyone outside the Contractor's organization any unclassified information, regardless of medium (e.g., film, tape, document), pertaining to any part of this contract or any program related to this contract, unless the contracting Officer has given prior written approval; or The information is otherwise in the public domain before the date of release; or The information results from or arises during the performance of a project that has been scoped and negotiated by the contracting activity with the contractor and research performer and determined in writing by the contracting officer to be fundamental research…"
+Clause states that "contractor shall not release to anyone outside the Contractor's organization any unclassified information, regardless of medium pertaining to any part of this contract or any program related to this contract unless the Contracting Officer has given prior written approval; the information is otherwise in the public domain before the date of release; or The information results from or arises during the performance of a project that has been scoped and negotiated by the contracting activity with the contractor and research performer and determined in writing by the contracting officer to be fundamental research…"

 Army Regulations (AR) 530-1 and AR 360-1 prescribe Department of the Army policies for operations security (OPSEC) review prior to public release.
 These include:

 (1) Procurement instruments and solicitations (including grants, cooperative agreements, etc.), abstracts, papers, technical reports, articles, point papers, news releases, short items to be included in other publications, academic papers on work-related subject matter, speeches, briefings, media presentations, training materials, munitions cases, environmental impact statements, and other forms of information, including film, audio tapes and video cassettes which could divulge non-releasable, unclassified information.